ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 On 06 Mar 2023, at my request and witnessed by me, a new survey of Mills' Home was created that presumably provides the most accurate measurements to date, as it was the first to use laser measurement instead of tape.
 This survey shows the straight portion of Brooktondale Road in front of Mills' Home bearing **N 53° 14' 53" W Magnetic**.

 For more direct comparison, I will convert all bearings from Magnetic to True north (hereafter simply "True").
-To determine Magnetic declination–the difference between Magnetic north and True north based on geographic position and time–I will use geographic coordinates derived from the physical address 475 Brooktondale Road, Brooktondale NY 14817: **42° 22' 55" N, 76° 23' 52" W**.
+To determine Magnetic declination–the difference between Magnetic north and True north based on geographic position and time–I will use geographic coordinates derived from the physical address 475 Brooktondale Road, Brooktondale NY 14817: **42° 22' 56" N, 76° 23' 53" W** (42.38215534534776, -76.39793472910708).

 Then, using the document dates for the relevant deeds and survey maps that will be considered, I obtained the following Magnetic declination values from the National Centers for Environmental Information Geomagnetic Calculator at ngdc.noaa.gov, using the IGRF2020 model.